mmartial/ComfyUI-Nvidia-Docker/README.md

 ## Building the container

-Running `make` will show you the `build` option to "builds comfyui-ctpo:0.0.5 (to be run as uid: UID / gid: GID) and tags it as comfyui-ctpo:latest"
+Running `make` will show us the `build` option to "builds comfyui-ctpo:0.0.5 (to be run as uid: UID / gid: GID) and tags it as comfyui-ctpo:latest"

 Run:
 ```bash